vaizq/ReservoirController/simulation/Readme.md

-# CRC Simulation - Virtual twin for CRC
+# Digital twin for ReservoirController

-## Objectives
-- Test modules in a simulated environment
-- Adjust control algorithms in a simulated environment